The INDEX_VECTOR_MEMORY_ESTIMATE procedure is used to analyze the memory usage of vector indexes in an existing table.

 |---|---|

 | table_name | The name of the table.
-You can specify the table name or the name of the database and the table name. |
+You can directly specify the table name or specify the database name and table name. |

 | column_name | The name of the vector column. |

 | idx_type | The index type.
 Valid values: HNSW, HNSW_SQ, HNSW_BQ, IVF_FLAT, IVF_SQ8, and IVF_PQ.
-The values are case insensitive. |
+The value is case-insensitive. |

-| idx_parameters | The vector index parameters.
-This refers to the vector index parameter string used when creating the table, such as distance=l2, type=hnsw, lib=vsag.
+| idx_parameters | The index parameters.
+The string specifies the vector index parameters used when the table was created.
+Example: distance=l2, type=hnsw, lib=vsag.
 For more information, see Create a vector index. |

 The return value is a string that describes the memory estimation result.